ga

 GAA Black Cards

-The black card is a fairly recent addition to GAA sports and how it has been used has developed over the years.
-Originally, the black card was a soft red where a player had to leave the game but the team did not go down a man.
-The coach could substitute the player who received the caution.
+The GAA Black Card is a fairly recent addition but has become a more influential part of the game.
+Originally, the black card was a soft red where a player had to leave the game but could be substituted.
+Now, the black card represents a sin bin where the guilty party spends ten minutes on the touchline.

 What is a Black Card GAA Offence?